Strong approximation for stochastic Volterra equations by compound Poisson processes: Numerical Experiments

-The numerical results for both schemes are shown in Figure~\ref{fig:poisson}, where $\eps = 0.001$.
-The green curve represents the analytic solution, while the blue and red curves correspond to the sample means of $10{,}000$ simulated paths of $X_t$ and $X_t^2$ obtained via the Poisson approximation and Euler--Maruyama schemes, respectively.
+Figure~\ref{fig:poisson} reports the numerical results with $\eps=10^{-3}$.
+The green curves correspond to the analytic values of $t\mapsto \mE(X_t)$ and $t\mapsto \mE|X_t|^2$ computed from the explicit formulas above.
+The blue and red curves are the empirical means obtained from $4000$ Monte Carlo samples, produced by the Poisson approximation and Euler--Maruyama schemes, respectively.